-Each week, objects, ideas, and events will move in and out of the European, North American, and colonial non-West frame, with a strong emphasis on relational thinking and contextualization.
+Each week, objects, ideas, and events will move in and out of the European and North American frame, with a strong emphasis on relational thinking and contextualization.
 This includes a historical, relational understanding of architecture itself.
 Although the Western tradition had recognized diverse building practices as "architecture" for some time, an understanding of architecture as an academic discipline and as a profession, which still prevails today, was only institutionalized in the European nineteenth century.
 Thus, what we now call architecture was born not long ago, as a discourse and a practice conceived in relation to others variously described as ancient, vernacular, native, or pre-modern.